dtanner/dantanner/content/post/my-indoor-bike-preferences.md

 ## Trainer Software

 tl;dr; I'm using [Trainer Day](https://trainerday.com/) and really like it.
 It's $4/month and I like it better than the competitors.
-I watch a movie/TV on my laptop when I ride use my phone for the trainer software, which heavily influences the trainer software that I like.
+I watch a movie/TV on my laptop and use my phone for the trainer software, which heavily influences the trainer software that I like.

 This is a personal decision.
 This is what I want out of training software: